OmniSharp/omnisharp-emacs/README.md

       interface, with the possibility to fall back on all of ido's flexible matching power.
     * Also shows documentation like other IDEs
-* Show type of the current symbol in the minibuffer
+* Show type of the current symbol in the minibuffer.
+With prefix argument, add it to kill ring.
 * Navigation helpers
     * Go to definition of a type/variable/method etc. With the prefix argument (C-u), use another window.